 Let’s look at the muffins that came out of the pan easily.

 I ate three soon after I took this photo.
 THREE!
-I have no will power when it comes to s’mores cookie muffins.
+I have no will power when it comes to s’mores cookie cups.

 I hope you enjoyed this recipe as much as I enjoyed shoving them in my maw!

-- 1 stick butter, softened and room temperature
+- 1/2 cup butter softened and room temperature

 - 1/2 cup brown sugar